Paid ads vs SEO and organic growth for tradespeople

 • “Bespoke fitted wardrobes Folkestone”

-And once your pages climb the Google ladder, they stay there, bringing in steady traffic, building trust, and helping your business look professional and established.
-According to BrightLocal, most people trust organic listings more than ads — especially for home services, where experience and reputation count.
+Once your pages climb the Google ladder, they stay there, bringing in steady traffic, building trust, and helping your business look professional and established.
+According to BrightLocal, most people trust organic listings more than adsm especially for home services, where experience and reputation count.

 So… Which One Should You Choose?

 It’s not an either-or situation.
-The most successful local tradespeople use a bit of both:
+The most successful local tradespeople use paid ads at first and long term SEO in the background (if you can afford it!"):

 • Use SEO to create a rock-solid online presence, rank in your area, and bring in leads long-term